JuliaPlots/AbstractPlotting.jl/docs/src/plotting_functions/density.md

 for i in 12:-1:1
     d = density!(randn(200) .- 2sin((i+3)/6*pi), offset = i / 4,
-        color = :value, colormap = :thermal, colorrange = (-5, 5))
+        color = :x, colormap = :thermal, colorrange = (-5, 5))
     # this helps with layering in GLMakie
     translate!(d, 0, 0, -0.1i)
 end
 f
 ```

-Due to technical limitations, if you color the `:density` dimension, only a colormap made with just two colors can currently work:
+Due to technical limitations, if you color the `:vertical` dimension (or :horizontal with direction = :y), only a colormap made with just two colors can currently work:

 ```@example
 using CairoMakie